AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Fields that are commonly marked as "[!UICONTROL Identity]" include: email address, phone number, [[!DNL Experience Cloud ID (ECID)]](https://experienceleague.adobe.com/docs/id-service/using/home.html), CRM ID, or other unique ID fields.
 Consider any unique identifiers specific to your organization, as they may be good "[!UICONTROL Identity]" fields as well.

 It is important to think about customer identities during the schema planning phase to help ensure that data is being brought together to build the most robust profile possible.
 To learn more about how identity information can help you deliver digital experiences to your customers, see the [Identity Service overview](../../identity-service/home.md).
+See the data modelling best practices document for [tips on the use of identities when creating a schema](./best-practices.md#data-validation-fields).

 There are two ways to send identity data to Platform: